Sleep Apnea Dental Appliances for Kids

 Sleep apnea and sleep disordered breathing in kids often presents with ADHD-like symptoms.
 Early detection and treatment is best because once kids stop growing, it is much more difficult to correct night breathing issues.
-The airway size can be stimulated to grow in children with orthodontic appliances can help solve this problem in the dental office.
+The airway size can be stimulated to grow in children with orthodontic appliances An expander is an example of such a dental appliance.
 The child can suffer from behavioral and learning issues when really they are just not getting a good night’s sleep.
 Before jumping to conclusions that your child has a mental diagnosis, see if your child has any of the symptoms below.
 Don’t immediately reach for an Adderral prescription.
 We should first examine how well our children are breathing and sleeping first.

 Symptoms of Sleep Apnea in Kids and Sleep Disordered Breathing

 What warning signs should you be looking for in your child?
 If you spot any of the following signs or symptoms of child sleep apnea or behaviors below, you should contact Dr. Adams for a consultation.
 Your child may be suffering from sleep disordered breathing and child sleep apnea.